 Livestreams are a great way to ask experts questions on important topics.
 However, rather than having dozens of folks asking questions live, we gave our members the opportunity (and anonymity) to ask our subject matter experts ahead of time.
 Their questions have been aggregated with others and assembled in a series of videos, posted to our YouTube channel.

-If you are an Australian considering repatriation during COVID 19, the videos below answer some of common questions.
-More videos are planned, and will be added to our channel, and this article, as they are posted.
+If you are an Australian considering purchasing plane tickets to Australia during COVID-19, the videos below answer some of the common questions.
+More videos are planned and will be added to our channel, and this article, as they are posted.

-Tony Kofkin, Founder and Managing Partner of Kofkin Bond and Co. outlines some of his Clients’ repatriation experience.
+Tony Kofkin, Founder and Managing Partner of Kofkin Bond and Co. outlines some of his Clients’ repatriation experiences.

-A conversation with tax experts from a US Accounting Firm discuss the tax challenges facing Australians considering repatriation.
+A conversation with tax experts from a US Accounting Firm discusses the tax challenges facing Expats considering Australian repatriation.

 Lastly, making the decision on moving to Australia from the USA should be a decision based on logic and not fear.
-However, given the time constraint of available airline flights, if you are seriously considering returning to Australia in the short or medium term, astronomically high Economy and Business Class tickets seem to be the only reliable option.
+However, given the constraint of available economy airfare to Australia, if you are seriously considering returning to Australia in the short or medium term, astronomically high Economy and Business Class tickets seem to be the only reliable option.

-You are one of the growing number of expats who are simply packing a bag, it is best to ensure that your tax and filing affairs are in order.
-If you leave without settling financial obligations, you may face an entirely new set of challenges.
+You are one of the growing numbers of ex-pats who are thinking of packing a bag, it is best to ensure that your tax and filing affairs are in order.
+If you leave without settling your financial and or tax obligations, you may face an entirely new set of challenges.

 Here is the link again to read the largest survey of Australians Repatriating from New York.